Queer, and the LGBTQ+ Community

 Asexuality in it’s own right is a sexual orientation, like bisexuality, but it may also be experienced in conjunction with another sexual or romantic orientation: someone may identify as an asexual lesbian, for example.
 Reduced, or changeable, or lack sexual attraction does not mean that someone cannot or does not have a preference when it comes to the gender identities of the partner, or partners they may have romantic or sexual relationships with.

 The Asexuality Spectrum can have some overlap with the Aromantic Spectrum.
 Aromanticism (Aro Spectrum, Aro-Spec), means someone’s experiences of romantic attraction differ from the cultural norm, and in a large variety or ways: little or no attraction, fluctuating level of attraction, or attraction being felt under specific conditions.
+One can be asexual without being aromantic, and can be aromantic without being asexual.

 We have put together some basic definitions of some of the identities that may fall into these categories: